sauce-archives/saucecon19-advanced-selenium-workshop/README.md

-# Java Selenium Examples
+# Getting Started with Selenium

-This directory contains example scripts and dependencies for running automated Selenium tests on Sauce Labs using Java.
-You can use these scripts to test your Sauce Labs authentication credentials, the setup of your automated testing environment, and try out Sauce Labs features, like cross-browser testing.
-Feel free to copy these files or clone the entire directory to your local environment to experiment with creating your own automated Selenium tests!
+This directory contains example scripts and dependencies for the e-learning course: [Getting Started with Selenium](https://training.saucelabs.com/course/getting-started-with-selenium).
+Use these scripts to test your Sauce Labs authentication credentials, setup your automated testing environment, try out Sauce Labs features, and complete the in-class Selenium examples.
+Download the zip file or clone the entire directory to your local environment.

 #### For Demonstration Purposes Only